-The NUT’s parliamentary work aims to develop effective working relationships with members of both Houses of Parliament from all parties.
-We seek to influence government policy, parliamentary debate and legislation on education issues as well as those which impact on teachers and children more generally.
+The NUT’s parliamentary work aims to develop effective working relationships with members of both Houses of Parliament.
+We seek to influence politicians across the political spectrum, policy, parliamentary debate and legislation on education issues as well as those which impact on teachers and children more generally.

-The NUT regularly submits written evidence and gives oral evidence to parliamentary inquiries as well as briefing MPs and Peers.
+The NUT regularly submits written evidence and gives oral evidence to parliamentary inquiries as well as briefing MPs, Peers and local government.